radoone/SpringBootAi/readme.md

 <img src="./public/checkpoints.png" alt="drawing" width="800"/>

-### 6. Create an API to use Google's GenAI for image captioning
+### 8. BONUS: Create an API to use Google's GenAI for image captioning

 Using any of the Cursor features, create an API to describe the new images with [Google Image Captioning](https://ai.google.dev/gemma/docs/capabilities/vision/image-interpretation#:~:text=You%20can%20use%20Gemma%203,the%20context%20from%20visual%20information.).